 Far from it, the revelation in Mecca covered rules of conduct, social life and ruling along with credal beliefs.

 "And ordain for us good in this world, and in the Hereafter.
 Certainly we have turned unto You."
-He said: My Punishment I afflict therewith whom I will and My Mercy embraces all things .
-That (mercy) I shall ordain for those who are al-Muttaqoon, and give zakat ; and those who believe in our ayaat; those who follow the Messenger, the Prophet who can neither read nor write, he commands them for al-Ma'roof ; and forbids them from al-Munkar; he allows them as lawful al-Tayibat, and prohibits them as unlawful al-Khaba'ith, he releases them from their heavy burdens, and from the fetters that were upon them."
+He said: My Punishment I afflict therewith whom I will and My Mercy embraces all things.
+That (mercy) I shall ordain for those who are al-Muttaqoon, and give zakat; and those who believe in our ayaat; those who follow the Messenger, the Prophet who can neither read nor write, he commands for them al-Ma'roof; and forbids for them al-Munkar; he allows them as lawful al-Tayyibat, and prohibits them as unlawful al-Khaba'ith, he releases them from their heavy burdens, and from the fetters that were upon them."
 (Qur'an 7:156-157)